BaraHashesh/Grad_Project_Version_3/src/client/models/connection/README.md

 This class is responsible for handling a UDP connection, which is used to receive broadcast messages from the server that indicates an update is in order for the browser.

+    Note: This class implements the Runnable interface so it does not hinder the progress of the over all application